What is the benefit of a Solar Diesel Controller in a Solar hybrid project?

 Among the benefits of a SD controller is that it ensures minimum loading of a generator set.
 Depending upon the demand and supply, the SD controller curtails solar power inverters to prevent the generator set running at a low load.
 Also, the controller can ensure the limitation of injection to the main grid.
 This ensures that the site’s requirements are met most efficiently and no solar power is leaked to the main grid.

-To optimize your microgrid use and maximize your system’s performance and profitability, request a call with one of our microgrid experts.
+To optimize your solar-diesel use and maximize your system’s performance and profitability, request a call with one of our microgrid experts.